-MTN's infrastructure plan includes redundancy & backup.
-If a single base station site is unavailable, traffic is switched to an alternative site, when more sites are unavailable; the situation is classified as an Incident.
+MTN's infrastructure plan includes ensuring redundancy & backup.
+If a single base station site is unavailable, traffic is switched to an alternative site.
+If a few sites are unavailable, the situation is classified as an Incident.
 Catastrophic incidents will trigger business continuity processes.
 One of the main elements of network performance is the availability of power.
-We deploy a range of solutions to primary power sources (battery back-ups & diesel generators).
+We deploy a range of solutions to primary power sources, including battery back-ups and diesel generators.
 Our main element of availability is power, and we maintain autonomy via battery backup solutions and direct power generation.
-If there is an issue related to transmission, we re-route network traffic to other operational sites.
+If there is an issue related to transmission, we re-route network traffic where applicable.
+Network traffic may be routed to other operational sites.
 In rural areas or areas with low volumes of network traffic, sites may be non-operational from a few minutes to a few hours and worst case of unavailable for less than 24 hours.
-It's not possible to estimate the cost of management as our infrastructure plan is made up of numerous aspects.
+It is not possible to estimate the cost of this risk.